Spontaneous generation of spin current from the vacuum by strong electric fields: Spin-current generation

 with the Dirac matrices $\alpha^i \equiv \gamma^0 \gamma^i, \beta \equiv \gamma^0, \gamma^5 \equiv i \gamma^0\gamma^1\gamma^2\gamma^3$, and the spin tensor $\Sigma^i \equiv \gamma^5 \gamma^0 \gamma^i = (i\gamma^2\gamma^3, i\gamma^3\gamma^1, i\gamma^1\gamma^2)$.
 The Bargmann-Wigner spin current is a relativistic generalization of the non-relativistic spin current ${\bm {\mathcal J}}^i_{\rm NR} \equiv {\bm \Sigma} v^i$ with $v^i$ being velocity.
 Indeed, by sandwiching with the plane waves $\psi^{(0)}_{{\bm p},s} = u_{{\bm P},s}, v_{{\bm P},s}$, one obtains

 Note that it is sufficient to consider the plane waves because all the fermion bi-linears appearing in the formula (\ref{eq16}) are sandwiched by the plane waves.

-Figure~\ref{fig2} shows the spin current ${\bm J}^i = ((J_{s^x})^i, (J_{s^y})^i, (J_{s^z})^i)$ as a function of the duration of the fields $T$.
-For details of dependence of the other field's parameters, see Supplemental Material.
-It is evident that non-vanishing spin current is generated, and $(J_{s^y})^z$ is the largest.
-Intuitively, this can be understood as the following: Firstly, electrons and positrons are produced from the vacuum via the Schwinger mechanism.
-Then, the produced particles are accelerated by the electric field ${\bm E} \equiv \bar{\bm E} + {\bm {\mathcal E}}$, and a U(1) current,
+Figure~\ref{fig2} shows the spin current ${\bm J}^i = ((J_{s^x})^i$, $(J_{s^y})^i$, $(J_{s^z})^i)$ as a function of the duration of the fields $T$.
+It is evident that a non-vanishing spin current is generated, and $(J_{s^y})^z$ is the largest.
+Intuitively, this can be understood in the following manner: Firstly, electrons and positrons are produced from the vacuum via the Schwinger mechanism.
+Then, the produced particles are accelerated by the electric field ${\bm E} \equiv \bar{\bm E} + {\bm {\mathcal E}}$, and a U(1) charge current,